ziutek/kasia.go/README.md

         return cd.B == s
     }

-you can get values from it using field's name or field's index:
+you can get values from it using name or index of field:

     $A    ==  $[0]
     $B    ==  $[1]